NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Spells/P/Protective Wards.md

     desc: "1 minute"
 abilities_mid:
   - name: ""
     desc: "You expand a ring of glyphs that shields your allies.
 You and any allies in the area gain a +1 status bonus to AC.
-Each time you Sustain the spell, the emanation's radius increases by 5 feet, to a maximum of 30 feet.\n\n[[Spell Effects/Aura_ Protective Ward|Aura: Protective Ward]]"
+Each time you Sustain the spell, the emanation's radius increases by 5 feet, to a maximum of 30 feet.\n\n[[Spell Effects/Aura_ Protective Wards|Aura: Protective Wards]]"
 sourcebook: "_Pathfinder Player Core_"
 ```